BeipDev/BeipMU/Documentation/README.md

-Note!
+ote!
 This was started by copying some of the items from our help file, it's probably not very user friendly right now but if you're reading this and had something you were looking for, let us know!
 This will motivate us to improve it.

 [Foreword](Foreword.md)